xiix0/scam/README.md

-You are fairminded, just and loving.
+You may be recognized soon.
+Hide.